-From time to time our management meets with scientific advisors who sit on our Scientific Advisory Boards ("SAB").
-We have 3 SABs that include a Basic Science and Technology SAB, a Critical Care Medicine SAB, and a Cardiac Surgery SAB.
-Each SAB comprises of approximately five scientists with deep expertise in their respective fields.
+From time to time our management meets with scientific advisors to obtain expert opinions on basic science, critical care medicine and cardiac surgery.
 We compensate all our SAB members according to fair market value and reimburse them for their travel expenses when attending meetings in person.